|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 D, may reveal the information, but only after contacting the client for her permission, is incorrect because neither you nor your colleague should be contacting the client about this issue.
 If you were to contact the client, it could damage the trusting relationship between the client and your colleague.
 Your colleague should not seek the client's consent because such action would involve a dual relationship.
 Your colleague's purpose with this client is to help her resolve her psychosocial problems and achieve her treatment goals and objectives, not to develop an agency's board of directors.

-Incidentally, as you will note, the course Content Manual contains the Confidentiality portion of the Code of Ethics from the National Association of Social Workers, American Association of Marriage and Family Therapists, National Board for Certified Counselors and the American Psychological Association.
+Incidentally, as you will note, the course articles contain the Confidentiality portion of the Code of Ethics from the National Association of Social Workers, American Association of Marriage and Family Therapists, National Board for Certified Counselors and the American Psychological Association.
 For the purposes of brevity the basis of the Case Study examples will be the National Association of Social Workers Code of Ethics.
 The NASW, AAMDT, NBCC and APA codes are very similar.

 Feelings are essential, of course.
 A life without love, excitement, and even pain is no life at all.
 No livable ethic denies this, but feelings are not the whole story.
 They may be the beginning, but they are not the end.
 A certain kind of thinking must also be part of the story.